HumasLin/RingDNA_coding_challenge/README.md

 * The demonstration code can be run by:
 ```
 python3 demo.py
 ```

 * `system_test.py`: In this test, the program tests the creation of movies and rentals (function 1 and 2), the computation of billing and rewards (function 3 and 4), and the generation of statement (function 5 and 6).
 There are 6 tests in total.

 * To test the modules in the program, the unit test program can be run by:
 ```
 python3 -m unittest system_test.py
 ```
-*python3 can be replaced by python if necessary*
+*P.S.: python3 can be replaced by python if necessary*